Speak with a Licensed Insurance Agent

 You generally don’t have to pay a monthly premium for Medicare Part A if you (or your spouse) worked at least 10 years (40 quarters) under Medicare-covered employment and paid Medicare taxes while working.
 Typically you pay a monthly premium for Medicare Part B.

-Medicare Supplement plans are also available in Oregon.
-If you decide to stay in Original Medicare (Part A and Part B), you may also chose to sign up for a Medicare Supplement (Medigap) plan to help pay for Original Medicare’s out-of-pocket costs.
-Different Medicare Supplement plans pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
-You will pay a monthly premium for a Medicare Supplement plan, and the premium can vary among insurance companies offering the same benefit coverage, so it may be wise to shop Medicare Supplement plans in Oregon to find the coverage you desire.
+Medicare Supplement insurance plans are also available in Oregon.
+If you decide to stay in Original Medicare (Part A and Part B), you may also chose to sign up for a Medicare Supplement (Medigap) insurance plan to help pay for Original Medicare’s out-of-pocket costs.
+Different plans pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
+You will pay a monthly premium for a Medicare Supplement insurance plan, and the premium can vary among insurance companies offering the same basic benefits, so it may be wise to shop Medicare Supplement plans in Oregon to find the basic benefits you desire.

 Original Medicare, Part A and Part B, provides only limited prescription drug coverage.
 Part A may cover medications you receive as treatment for the condition for which you are hospitalized; Part B may cover for infusions and medications administered by your doctor, generally in an outpatient setting.
 Medicare Supplement plans sold today in Oregon (and all states) don’t cover prescription drugs.